KosmasDev/dbt-task-jaffle-shop/README.md

 > [!NOTE]
 > In this project, Snowflake is used as the data warehouse, but you can adapt it to other supported platforms if needed.

+## Create new repo & fork
+1. Create a new repository with the name "dbt-task-jaffle-shop"
+   1. At the top right corner of the page click "Create new.." > "New repository"
+   2. Add the repo name.
+In the context of the project, the repo was named "dbt-task-jaffle-shop".
+2. Use the following link to access the https://github.com/dbt-labs/jaffle-shop and fork the main branch into your new repo.
+3.